Gentle muscle therapy for canines and felines in the South Eastern Suburbs.

 Laser assisted rehabilitation can be used on it's own or when combined with Bowen Therapy can give fast, effective results to reduce recovery times and

 enhance healing outcomes.

 Because it works directly on injured or affected areas, laser treatments can help speed up healing, strengthen muscle and tissue, improve mobility and enhance your dog's overall quality of life.
-A cold laser session does not take very long at all but most injuries will need a few sessions for best results.
-Usually 2 or 3 sessions a week to begin with and then once per week until healed.
+A cold laser session generally only takes a few minutes depending on the area, but most injuries will need a few sessions for best results.

-The Emmett Technique is a safe, simple to apply muscle release therapy developed by Ross Emmett in Australia and is referred to as the "Chameleon" approach to animal therapy.
-This internationally recognised technique is taught and practised in over 40 Countries and is equally effective on both people and animals.
-It can be used as a complementary technique to Bowen Therapy or it can also be used on its own for effective results.
+This internationally recognised technique was developed here in Australia by Ross Emmett and is being taught and practised in over 40 Countries .
+It can be used as a stand alone therapy or combined with other modalities and is referred to as the "Chameleon" approach to animal therapy.
+It's equally effective on both people and animals and can be used as a complementary technique to Bowen Therapy or it can also be used as a standalone treatment.

 Emmett Therapy uses a light touch application at specific points on the body to release muscle related issues.
 It is effective in relieving pain and discomfort, creating postural changes, improving movement, flexibility and overall well-being.

 An EMMETT treatment improves recovery from workouts helping competition dogs achieve peak performance, along with addressing lameness, muscle restrictions, uneven gait and lack of performance.